dtrebilco/Taren/Articles/EraserProfile.md

 But this is a bit ugly to type, and may be error prone in ensuring the correct container is always used.

-Another way is to copy out the array data you want to keep into a temporary working buffer
+Another way is to copy out the array data you want to keep into a temporary working buffer.
 ```c++
       size_t size = 0;
       copyData.resize(array.size()); // Existing temp buffer